Bifurcation Diagrams of Global Connections in Filippov Systems: Regular-Tangential -Polycycles

 \subsection{$\s$-Polycycles having a unique regular-cusp singularity}

 \

-In the previous section, assuming that $Z_0$ has a $\s$-polycycle $\Gamma_0$ admitting a unique regular-tangential singularity of order $n$, $n\geq 2,$ we have identified all the possible crossing behavior of nonsmooth vector fields $Z=(X,Y)$ sufficiently near $Z_0$ in a small annulus $\mathcal{A}_0$ of $\Gamma_0.$ Nevertheless, the domain $\sigma(Z),$ of the displacement function \eqref{disp1_eq}, has some particularities depending on the order $n$.
+In the previous section, assuming that $Z_0$ has a $\s$-polycycle $\Gamma_0$ admitting a unique regular-tangential singularity of multiplicity $n$, $n\geq 2,$ we have identified all the possible crossing behavior of nonsmooth vector fields $Z=(X,Y)$ sufficiently near $Z_0$ in a small annulus $\mathcal{A}_0$ of $\Gamma_0.$ Nevertheless, the domain $\sigma(Z),$ of the displacement function \eqref{disp1_eq}, has some particularities depending on the multiplicity $n$.
 In order to illustrate it, we describe the bifurcation diagram of $Z_0$ around $\Gamma_0$ assuming that $n=3$.

 As before, the displacement function writes